HomeAnswersGeneral Surgerypilonidal sinus

 MRI is fine.
 It shows a pilonidal sinus.
 A surgery is the only curative option.
 Medicines are not useful except for some antibiotics when there is an active infection.

-It can recur but if the tract/ cyst is completely removed, the chance of recurrence is very very low.
+It can recur, but if the tract/ cyst is completely removed, the chance of recurrence is very, very low.
 Do not worry about it.
 Surgery is the best treatment.
 Ksharasutra is not for pilonidal sinus as far as I know.
 It is for fistula-in-ano, a totally different condition.
 You should not go for Ksharasutra.
-It is not helpful for this condition as far as I know.
+It is not helpful for this condition, as far as I know.
 Do not be too anxious about this.
 It is a common and simple condition to treat.
 Go ahead with surgery.

 Patient's Query

-Thank you doctor,
+Thank you for the reply.

-3. What precautions should I take care now?
+3. What precautions should I take now?

 4. How much time do you think it will take to heal?